 We are actively working to advance additional genetic deficiencies related to the MC4R pathway through our clinical development program.
 Our continued development efforts are focused on obesity related to several single generelated, or monogenic, MC4R pathway deficiencies: Bardet-Biedl syndrome, or BBS; Alström syndrome; HET obesity due to a genetic variant in one of the two alleles of the POMC, PCSK1 or LEPR gene, or HETs; obesity due to steroid receptor coactivator 1, or SRC1, deficiency; obesity due to SH2B adapter protein 1, or SH2B1, deficiency; hypothalamic obesity; and MC4R deficiency obesity.
-On January 26, 2021, we announced new interim data from our ongoing Phase 2 Basket Study across individuals with HET obesity and SRC1 and SH2B1 deficiency obesities that we believe demonstrate proof of concept in these diseases.
-The primary endpoint of the study was the percent of patients in each subgroup showing at least a 5 percent loss of body weight over three months.
-Consistent with prior clinical experience, setmelanotide was generally well tolerated in each of these rare genetic diseases of obesity.
-In August 2021, we announced agreement with the FDA and EMA on the design of our pivotal Phase 3 EMANATE trial of setmelanotide.
+In August 2021, we announced agreement with the FDA and EMA on the clinical design and primary endpoint of our pivotal Phase 3 EMANATE trial of setmelanotide.
 The trial is a randomized, double-blind, placebo-controlled study with five independent sub-studies evaluating setmelanotide in patients with: heterozygous POMC/PCSK1 obesity; heterozygous LEPR obesity; certain variants of the SRC1; certain variants of SH2B1 genes; or PCSK1 N221D deletions within the MC4R pathway.
-Each sub-study will be entirely independent of the others and, if successful, is designed to allow us to submit separate regulatory submissions to the FDA and EMA.
-Data from each substudy will be analyzed separately.
-The FDA and EMA may not view positive results in one sub-study, even if statistically significant and clinically meaningful, as being sufficient for approval.
-In addition, positive results in one sub-study may not be predictive of positive results and approval in any other sub-study.
+Each sub-study will be entirely independent of the others and, if successful, is designed to support separate regulatory submissions to the FDA and EMA in each studied indication.
+However, the FDA and EMA may not view positive results in one sub-study, even if such results are statistically significant and clinically meaningful, as being sufficient for approval.

-However, success in a basket trial, or any trial in one indication, may not predict success in another indication.
-In contrast, in the event of an adverse safety issue, clinical hold, or other adverse finding in one or more indications being tested, such event could adversely affect our trials in the other indications and may delay or prevent completion of the clinical trials
+Success in a basket trial, or any trial in one indication, may not predict success in another indication.
+In contrast, in the event of an adverse safety issue, clinical hold, or other adverse finding in one or more indications being tested, such event could adversely affect our trials in the other indications and may delay or prevent completion of such clinical trials.